-I have been guided to the dark.
-I have been guided to the early morning.
-Perhaps it is the cycle of the seasons, the turning globe returning again to the cold—the winter homecoming.
-It is a time of resilience and grit.
-It is a time of soft hiding.
-It is a time of being alone.
-It is a time of gathering light, feeling gratitude for the light, and singing to the sun in the slim slips of day.
-A time of candlelight, bread, soup, and fire in the stove.
-It is a time of deep evolution.
+I have been guided to the dark, to the early morning.
+Perhaps it is the cycle of the seasons, the turning and returning to the cold—the winter homecoming.
+Winter is a time of soft hiding, a time of being alone, and a time of gathering light and singing to the slim slips of sun every day.
+It is a time of candlelight, bread, soup, and stove.
+It is a time of evolution.
 A cocoon from the cold.
 A wide, warm womb.

 Come!
 This dog begs me every morning.
 Let's go and smell and move and breathe and be!
 He wakes me with a language of licking.
-He is as black as the rocks and trees in the pre-dawn woods.
-A shadow with shining eyes.
+He is as black as the land and trees in the pre-dawn woods - a shadow with shining eyes.
 A void.
 A dream.
-Before the birds and squirrels wake, we walk.
+Before the squirrels squirm and the birds sing, we walk.
 It is quiet.
-My breath, my boots, his paws, and the early morning traffic from the highway down the hill are all I hear.
+My breath, my boots, his pant, his paws, and the early morning traffic from the highway down the hill are all I hear.
 The animals sleep while the earth radiates her essence like a delicate, invisible glow, a song I can't quite hear but know is there.
 A joyful, soulful hum.

 Sometimes songs come to me there, arriving in my belly and rising up and out of me.
 Simple songs.
 Looping ones.
 There is a song about slowing down and one about the ocean.
 There is another about my sovereignty.
 I record them on my phone.
 Place them there.
-Just as I might photograph something so I won't forget it.
+Just as I might photograph something.
+So it becomes something I can hold.
 The act of recording anything tends to imprint it (an idea, image, or tune) deep within me.
 I suppose these songs are to share.
 Share with you.
 Share with myself many years from now.

 I place them here as an offering.